Outreach, Crisis Support, & Consultation

 - Academic strategies

-To increase the likelihood that staff will be available for your event, please provide us with a minimum of a three week notice for all outreach requests.
+To increase the likelihood that staff will be available for your event, please provide us with a minimum of a four week notice for all outreach requests.
 If your department/organization is able to offer flexibility in dates, please note that October and April are our busiest months and it is more challenging for us to accommodate requests during these times.
 Availability of outreach presentations and workshops is subject to staff availability and staff expertise.

 While we do our best to respond to outreach request as quickly as possible, please give us a call at (970) 351-2496 if you have not heard back from us two weeks after submitting your request.